1 Should I apply to an ordinary civil court or to a specialised court (for example an employment labour court)?

-Furthermore, the Regional Court in Warsaw has the following additional units operating as divisions:
+The Regional Court in Warsaw has the following additional division:

-Additionally, on 1 January 2010 the District Court in Lublin was designated as the competent court for hearing cases falling within the jurisdiction of other district courts in an electronic procedure by writ of payment.
+Additionally, on 1 January 2010 the District Court in Lublin (currently: the Lublin-Zachód [Lublin West] District Court) was designated as the competent court for hearing cases falling within the jurisdiction of other district courts in an electronic procedure by writ of payment.

 2 Where the ordinary civil courts have jurisdiction (i.e. these are the courts which have responsibility for such cases) how can I find out which one I should apply to?

-Regional courts have first instance jurisdiction over the cases listed in Article 17 of the CCP, namely:
+Regional courts (sądy okręgowe) have first instance jurisdiction over the cases listed in Article 17 of the CCP, namely:

-2) for the protection of copyrights and related rights, as well as cases concerning inventions, utility models, industrial designs, trade marks, geographical indications and integrated circuit topographies, and cases for the protection of other intangible property rights;
+(2) for the protection of copyright and related rights, as well as cases concerning inventions, utility models, industrial designs, trade marks, geographical indications and integrated circuits topographies, and cases for the protection of other intangible property rights;

-4) for property rights where the value of the subject of the dispute exceeds seventy-five thousand zlotys, except for maintenance cases, cases for infringement of possession, cases for establishing the separation of property of spouses, for aligning the content of a land register with the actual legal status, and cases examined in an electronic procedure by writ of payment;
+(4) for property rights where the value of the subject of the dispute exceeds one-hundred thousand zlotys, except for maintenance cases, cases for infringement of possession, cases for establishing the separation of property of spouses, and cases examined in an electronic procedure by writ of payment;

-6) for repealing, annulment of or establishing the non-existence of the resolutions of the governing bodies of legal entities or organisational units which are not legal persons but which have been granted legal personality by law;
+(6) for repealing, annulling or establishing the non-existence of resolutions of governing bodies of legal entities or organisational units which are not legal persons but which have been granted legal personality by law;

 Furthermore, the jurisdiction of regional courts covers for example: